jminer/zaffre/notes.md

 https://stackoverflow.com/questions/55272626/what-is-actually-a-queue-family-in-vulkan

 See answer to "How are sRGB formats and the sRGB color space related?" in Vulkan spec.
+An image with an SRGB format when read by a shader will apply the transfer function when converting the channel value to a float, and when writing it will apply the transfer function when converting the float to a channel value (to an 8-bit uint or whatever).

 For covering extra pixels to do antialiasing with curve rendering, this extensions is perfect: